Doug MacLeod (musician): Career

 His entry into the L.A. blues scene saw him land sideman gigs with George "Harmonica" Smith, Big Joe Turner, Pee Wee Crayton, Eddie 'Cleanhead' Vinson, Lowell Fulson, and Big Mama Thornton.
 After a more than 40-year career, Doug MacLeod has recorded 29 studio albums, several live records, compilations, two blues guitar instructional DVDs, and a live performance DVD.
 Many artists have covered his songs including Albert King, Albert Collins, Joe Louis Walker and Eva Cassidy.
 MacLeod's songs have been featured in many TV movies and the hit show In the Heat of the Night.

-From 1999 to 2004 Doug hosted "Nothin' But The Blues", a very popular weekend blues radio show on Los Angeles' KLON/KKJZ.
+From 1999 to 2004, MacLeod hosted "Nothin' But The Blues", a weekend blues radio show on Los Angeles' KLON/KKJZ.
 He has also been the voice for 'The Blues Showcase' on Continental Airlines.
-For ten years he penned "Doug's Back Porch," a regular feature column in Blues Revue Magazine in which he shared his humorous and insightful stories with thousands of readers.
+For ten years he penned "Doug's Back Porch," a regular feature column in Blues Revue Magazine.
 He is one of the four featured artists in the movie Resonate: A Guitar Story, the feature documentary on the making of National Guitars.

 Doug MacLeod is a Reference Recordings artist and an active touring musician.
-During a feature interview for his sixth album, Doug is said to have credited Ernest Banks and George “Harmonica” Smith as his mentors.
+During a feature interview for his sixth album, he credited Ernest Banks and George “Harmonica” Smith as his mentors.

 Awards

-MacLeod has won eight Blues Music Awards, including:
+MacLeod has won nine Blues Music Awards, including: